paigeyeung/exoplanetresearchworkshop/getting-started.md

 # Getting Started

-If you are just getting started, we recommend you to watch the [first meeting recording](https://www.youtube.com/watch?v=WnOaErRsxjs&feature=youtu.be){:target="_blank"}.
-All the recordings and slides are posted [here](/meetings/) as a resource.
+If you are just getting started, here is a streamlined list of steps to follow.

+1. Request to join our mailing list [here](https://groups.google.com/g/exoplanet-research-workshop-2021){:target="_blank"}.
+2. Fill out the [application form](https://forms.gle/GjoxRRsGf31SG6SG9){:target="_blank"}.
+Join our [Slack workspace](https://join.slack.com/t/exoplanet-research/shared_invite/zt-e3pnufle-yBWk8iC35o7aVbdx7SQXOg){:target="_blank"} to ask any questions.
+3. Fill out the [group formation form](https://forms.gle/3xUgrnQ1RwzuAQzr5){:target="_blank"} so we can put you into a group.
+This should be linked in the message you see after submitting the application.

+### After group assignment:

+* **Create the team Google Drive folder.** Share it with your teammates and [exoplanetresearchworkshop@gmail.com](mailto:exoplanetresearchworkshop@gmail.com).
+You can find your teammates' emails on Slack.
+* **Copy this [template](https://docs.google.com/spreadsheets/d/1i7My0htmAcUIWQrV8PhoynhTV3IgB77kAxvYAPt2a4U/edit?usp=sharing){:target="_blank"} to your team folder.** You will be using the link to the spreadsheet copy as your spreadsheet link for the transit submission form).
+* **Copy the [transit analyzer](/transitanalyzer/){:target="_blank"} and [submission form](/transitsubmission/){:target="_blank"} to your team folder.** You will be using these to run and submit transits.
+* ***(If your team is writing a paper)* Decide how you want to split up the work for the paper.** See [here](/papers/){:target="_blank"} for resources).
+* **Schedule regular (preferably weekly) meetings within your group.** You can hold these meetings in a breakout during our regular Friday 3-4pm Pacific Time group sessions if you like.

+If you have any questions or would like a paper draft reviewed, feel free to contact Paige through Slack or email at any time.
+If you're planning to publish your paper, Kalee Tock (our advisor) and astronomers from Exoplanet Watch will eventually review and comment on your work.

-To get set up, you can start off by downloading imaging software to view the images and using the [EXOTIC program](https://github.com/rzellem/EXOTIC){:target=_blank} to run transits.
-More resources are below for your reference.
+All the recordings and slides are posted [here](/meetings/) as a resource, and more resources are below for your reference.

 </div>